DHI/mikeio/docs/dfsu-mesh-overview.md

 * Spectral value type, for each node or element, storing vales for a number of frequencies and/or directions.
 This is the file type for spectral output from the MIKE 21 SW.

-## Layered dfsu files

-There are three type of layered dfsu files: 3D dfsu, 2d vertical slices and 1d vertical profiles.